duxweb/dux-refine-docs/en/components/table.md

 ]
 ```

-## banner
+### headerRender

-- Type: `React.ReactNode`
+- Type: `() => React.ReactNode`
 - Default: `undefined`

-Custom element added at the top of the table card.
+Customize the header elements of the table card.

-## footer
+### footerRender

-- Type: `React.ReactNode`
+- Type: `() => React.ReactNode`
 - Default: `undefined`

-Custom element added at the bottom of the table card.
+Add custom elements at the bottom of the table card.

-## table
+### table

 - Type: `EnhancedTableProps`
 - Default: `undefined`

 Configuration parameters for the TDesign table component.
-Check the [API documentation](https://tdesign.tencent.com/react/components/table?tab=api) for TDesign table.
+For detailed configuration options, refer to [TDesign Table API](https://tdesign.tencent.com/react/components/table?tab=api).

-## columns
+### columns

 - Type: `PrimaryTableCol[]`
 - Default: `undefined`

 Column configuration parameters for the TDesign table component.
-You can configure selection, filtering, and other functionalities.
+You can configure features like selection and filtering based on your needs.

-## filterData

-- Type: `Record<string, any>`
-- Default: `undefined`

-Additional data for table filtering.
-With this parameter, you can pass external parameters to the filtering form.

-## filterRender
+### filterRender

 - Type: `() => React.ReactNode`
 - Default: `undefined`

-Callback function for rendering filtering form elements.
-You can return custom filtering form components to configure form elements.
+A callback function for rendering filter form elements.
+You can return custom filter form components to configure form elements.

 ```jsx
 import { FilterItem } from '@duxweb/dux-refine'